eerimoq/moblin/README.rst

   - Twitch, BTTV, FFZ and 7TV emotes.

-    - Only images.
-Not GIF or other animation.

 - Cosmetics.

   - Select MOBS icon to show in app and on home screen.